erezgeva/libptpmgmt/clkmgr/TEST_clkmgr.md

 <!-- SPDX-License-Identifier: GFDL-1.3-no-invariants-or-later
      SPDX-FileCopyrightText: Copyright © 2024 Intel Corporation. -->
-# How to get Linux PTP:
+# How to get Linux PTP

 You can install it from your Linux distribution:
 NOTE: The linuxptp must be version 4.4 and above.